 Get in Touch

-For more information on how you can make a difference for the Knight Cancer Institute, please contact Caitlin Wilson:
+For more information on how you can make a difference for the Knight Cancer Institute, please contact Chelsea Benedict:

 Cancer is personal.
 Behind every diagnosis there is a person, a story, and a reason to keep working on the biggest challenges in cancer science and care.
 A donation to the OHSU Knight Cancer Institute is a thoughtful way to honor someone special whose life has been impacted by cancer.
 Your gift can recognize milestones in a cancer survivor’s journey or celebrate their memory in a meaningful way.